12 Best Yogyakarta Tours: Borobudur, Merapi, Jomblang & More

 2. Sunset at Prambanan

-If the morning appearance of the sun is reserved for Borobudur, then its late afternoon disappearance is best experienced at Prambanan – the second-largest Hindu temple in the world.
+If the morning appearance of the sun is reserved for Borobudur, then its late afternoon disappearance is best experienced at Prambanan – the second-largest Hindu temple complex in the world.

-I like Prambanan more than Borobudur to be honest:
+I like Prambanan more than Borobudur, to be honest:

-• It’s a collection of temples (like 100 or so, both big and small!)
+- It’s a collection of temples (around 100, both big and small!).

-• There are three smaller, but equally impressive Buddhist temples included in the price (Candi Sewu, Lumbung, and Bubrah)
+- There are three smaller, but equally impressive Buddhist temples included in the price (Candi Sewu, Lumbung, and Bubrah).

-• All in all, Prambanan has a more mystical feel to it.
+- All in all, Prambanan has a more mystical feel to it.
 Something about Hinduism just makes its temples cool!

-3. Watch the Ramayana Ballet
+3. Watch the Ramayana Ballet at Prambanan

 The Ramayana Ballet takes place next to Prambanan Temple and has been regularly performed since 1961.
 It is the biggest traditional dance performance in all of Indonesia (bigger than the ones in Bali)!

 The Ramayana Ballet takes place after sunset and is very easily combined with a visit to Prambanan.
-You can easily do this independently (check my guide).
+Check out my full guide with useful information about watching the Ramayana Ballet.

 You can book the experience here: